microsoft/health-architectures/docs/FHIR-Tools-Proxy.md

 Once these steps are complete the install will run through the automation and save the FHIR information in key vault.

-*Note: If there are any errors during installation, please delete the resource group and start over.
-It is best to deploy this in a new resource group that way should you need to start over, you will not delete any resources from other deployments.
-Sometimes the script will fail.
-If it does, you will see where the script is “retrying” and it will indicate this. **DO NOT CANCEL** the script and it will continue to retry and install.*

 - The deployment will look something like this:

 ![Portal View](/assets/images/DeploymentComplete.png)